Chalarangelo/30-seconds-of-code/README.md

 ### :not selector

-The `:not` psuedo selector is useful for styling a group of elements, while leaving the last (or specified) element unstyled.
+The `:not` pseudo selector is useful for styling a group of elements, while leaving the last (or specified) element unstyled.

 ```html
 <ul class="css-not-selector-shortcut">